7 Ways To Address Sleep Apnea

 - Transition from the use of sleeping pills.
 Consider lower side effect options such as meditation, a small dose of melatonin, or seek out counsel from an integrative medicine provider to discuss herbal options.

 - Develop good sleep habits, including sleeping on your side, minimizing the use of screens leading up to sleep, and developing – and sticking with – a bedtime and sleep schedule.
+Try sleeping in a 100% completely dark room.
+If you have small and seemingly insignificant lights from electronic devices, you may be surprised how they can impact your sleep.

 - Find a dentist that specializes in sleep.
 Some dentists can provide you with a thorough airway evaluation and determine if an oral appliance might be an option for you.